Reshad-UTM/Intelligence-Entrance-Control-System-Using-Computer-Vision/README.md

     Prepare a sample image with a vehicle number plate for testing number plate recognition.
     Run the code: python main.py
     The system will display the recognized name and number plate information.
-    If the face is recognized, the gate will open for a specified duration.
+    The gate will open for a specified duration if the face is recognised.
-    The entry details will be logged in the Google Sheet.
+    The entry details will be logged in the Google Sheets.

 Performance

     Face Recognition: 100% accuracy in recognizing known individuals.
-    Number Plate Recognition: 67% accuracy, can be further optimized for improved performance.
+    Number Plate Recognition: 67% accuracy can be further optimized for improved performance.
     Overall System Accuracy: 89%, showing promising results.

 Contributing